Prz901/studyAnimations/README.md

 - use Yarn to dowload Node-modules

- - yarn start to start a build
+ - yarn start to start the project

 # Animations

 - Ad this in path localhost:3000

 /Loader

 /Ring